Sedgwick County Transportation (SCT) - We're Here to Get You There!

 Resources for Older Drivers

-Central Plains Area Agency on Aging/Sedgwick County Department on Aging in 2011 was awarded a grant from the National Center on Senior Transportation (NCST) to looked at options to improve public transportation access among Hispanic seniors in Sedgwick County.
+Central Plains Area Agency on Aging/Sedgwick County Division on Aging in 2011 was awarded a grant from the National Center on Senior Transportation (NCST) to looked at options to improve public transportation access among Hispanic seniors in Sedgwick County.
 The results from this grant were presented in a HETA plan.